 Reining in this SaaS sprawl is no small feat—usage, risk, and spend data often spans multiple departments, admins, and platforms, which makes it challenging to consolidate.
 Many teams turn to manual tracking within a spreadsheet, which is time-intensive, incomplete, and unscalable.
 Nudge Security’s SaaS spend management features accelerate and automate this process, helping security and IT teams drive smarter, more efficient SaaS investment decisions.
 You’ll find these insights organized within a helpful “Spend” dashboard in Nudge Security that allows you to easily spot inactive accounts, discover redundant apps, track renewal dates, identify paid apps with single users, and more.

 Still, with hundreds of apps and thousands of accounts floating around, it can be hard to figure out where to start.
-Here’s how to use our insights to prioritize your SaaS rationalization efforts, maximize impact, and earn quick wins.
+Here’s how to use our insights to prioritize your SaaS spend management efforts, maximize impact, and earn quick wins.

 While it may seem logical to initially focus on the largest SaaS cost centers, there are compelling reasons to prioritize efforts based on the areas of greatest risk.
 SaaS applications that handle sensitive or restricted data, or present significant risks to the organization, often impose additional governance burdens on IT, security, and compliance teams, even if they are low-cost or free tools.